chiragbharadwaj/Cornell-Course-Notes/README.md

 ---

-<small><small> These notes and this repository is licensed under the [Creative Commons 4.0 License](http://creativecommons.org/licenses/by/4.0/).
+<small><small> These notes and this repository is licensed under the [Creative Commons Attribution-Noncommercial-ShareAlike 3.0 License](https://creativecommons.org/licenses/by-nc-sa/3.0/us/).
 Some rights reserved.
-This means that this information is publicly viewable by all, editable locally by all, and allowed to be reuploaded elsewhere by all, as long as the original author is attributed.
-Please try to avoid using it for commercial purposes if you can. :)
+This means that this information is publicly viewable by all, editable locally by all, and allowed to be reuploaded elsewhere by all, as long as the original author(s) is(are) attributed.
+You may not use ANY part of this repository for commercial purposes.

 Copyright &copy; 2013-2015 Chirag Bharadwaj, Class of 2017
 </small></small>